The Son of a Kapenta

 The Son of a Kapenta (abbreviated as SOAK) is the second studio album by Nigerian singer Brymo.
 It was released by Chocolate City on November 15, 2012.
-Recorded in English and Yoruba, the album combines elements of fuji music with contemporary pop and techno.
-It features guest appearances from Jesse Jagz, Pryse, M.I, Ice Prince and Efya.
-The album was produced by E Kelly, Mikky Me Joses, Legendury Beatz, Jesse Jagz, Blaze, DMM Oluremi and Kid Konnect.
-The Son of a Kapenta was supported by three singles: "Ara", "Good Morning" and "Go Hard".
-The album suffered a botched roll out and wasn't given the full big label push.
-As a result of this, it was included on The Nations list of the "Albums that failed commercially in 2012".
+Recorded in English and Yoruba, The Son of a Kapenta is primarily a mixture of Afropop, fuji, contemporary pop, soul, techno, EDM and R&B. The album features guest appearances from Jesse Jagz, Pryse, M.I, Ice Prince and Efya.
+It was produced by E Kelly, Mikky Me Joses, Legendury Beatz, Jesse Jagz, Blaze, DMM Oluremi and Kid Konnect.
+The album was supported by the singles "Ara", "Good Morning" and "Go Hard".
+The Son of a Kapenta received positive reviews from music critics, who commended its production and Brymo's voice.

-Background
+Background and promotion

-Brymo started recording The Son of a Kapenta after signing a record deal with Chocolate City in 2010.
+Brymo started recording The Son of a Kapenta after signing a contract with Chocolate City in 2010.
 His father's carpentry profession inspired the album's title.
-Prior to releasing his label debut "Ara", Brymo worked with label mates M.I, Jesse Jagz and Ice Prince to record "Action Film", "Love You" and "Oleku", respectively.
-The Son of a Kapenta is primarily a mixture of Afropop, fuji, soul, EDM and R&B. In a 2012 interview with The Punch newspaper, Brymo described the album as a summary of his life and said each song is a reflection of his energy.
+Prior to releasing his label debut "Ara", Brymo recorded "Action Film", "Love You" and "Oleku" with M.I, Jesse Jagz and Ice Prince, respectively.
+The Son of a Kapenta is primarily a mixture of Afropop, fuji, contemporary pop, techno, soul, EDM and R&B.

+In a 2012 interview with The Punch, Brymo described the album as a summary of his life and said each song is a reflection of his energy.
 He also said he recorded the album to be identified by his body of work as a lead artist rather than as a featured artist.
+The Son of a Kapenta features collaborations with Jesse Jagz, Pryse, M.I, Ice Prince and Efya.
+It was produced by E Kelly, Mikky Me Joses, Legendury Beatz, Jesse Jagz, Blaze, DMM Oluremi and Kid Konnect.
+The album suffered a botched roll out and wasn't given the full big label push.
+As a result of this, it was included on The Nation's list of the "Albums that failed commercially in 2012".